 Dark Force Press

 Welcome to my website.
-And I bet you are wondering who or what Dark Force Press is.
+And I bet you are wondering who or what is Dark Force Press.

 When I started out, I queried agents and publishing houses.
 I had interest in my books.
 I even had a publisher want it.
 However, they wanted me to make some changes to the story that I felt would completely change the tone of the story.

 I thought about it and continued querying.
 I met an agent that really liked it and thought it was very marketable.
 She advised me to either continue querying or consider self-publishing.